 - In general, the experimental nature of many materials and types of construction means that it is worth checking locally for knowledge of any known issues with houses on a particular estate.
 There is no standard form of construction in this period and although most are sound they have issues which could be costly to repair.
 Hence although these are quite modern houses if you are in any doubt about proceeding with a purchase then pay for a detailed survey from a locally based company who may be familiar with these problem areas.

 As these properties are no longer deemed new and have not reached an age whereby they are seen as rustic or traditional their appearance does not inflate their price.

-They also tend to have a reasonable size plot with front and rear gardens and unlike many earlier properties they have a garage, albeit in a separate block.
+They also tend to have a reasonable size plot with front and rear gardens and unlike many earlier properties, they have a garage, albeit in a separate block.
 The estates they were built on were often large and had local services like schools built close by making them convenient for families.
-These factors can help to make 1950s and 60s houses good value for investment.
+These factors can help to make houses from the 1950s and 60s good value and great properties to invest in.

 The Niche Developers Outlook

-As with any property strategy the key is understanding in detail what your getting in to and buying right.
+As with any property strategy, the key is understanding in detail what you're getting in to and buying right.
 Knowing how to spot the problem signs and knowing how to negotiate with vendors and source the right deals, will give you a great advantage over your competition.

 If your looking at getting into property development/investing then check out our other property refurbishment articles here... and for some fantastic books on property styles, check out Trevor Yorke on Amazon.